arez/arez/docs/observers.md

 As with Autorun observers these primitive APIs are unlikely to be directly used by the user but it is more likely that they will be used indirectly by high-level apis such as the [@Track](at_track.md) annotation.

+## Error Handling

+Exceptions thrown in an autorun observers's tracked function or a tracker observer's schedule callback are caught by the Arez scheduler and passed to an error handler.
+This is to make sure that an exception in one observer does not prevent the scheduled execution of other observers.
+This also allows observers to recover from exceptions; throwing an exception does not break the tracking done by Arez, so a subsequent scheduling of an observer will complete normally again if the cause for the exception is removed.

+The error handlers are added and removed from the `ArezContext` by way of the {@api_url: ArezContext.addObserverErrorHandler(ObserverErrorHandler)::ArezContext::addObserverErrorHandler(org.realityforge.arez.ObserverErrorHandler)}
+and {@api_url: ArezContext.removeObserverErrorHandler(ObserverErrorHandler)::ArezContext::removeObserverErrorHandler(org.realityforge.arez.ObserverErrorHandler)}
+methods.
+A simple example that emits errors to the browsers console in a browser environment follows:

+{@file_content: file=org/realityforge/arez/doc/examples/observer_error/ObserverErrorHandlerExample.java "start_line=^  {" "end_line=^  }" include_start_line=false include_end_line=false strip_block=true}